tegola-hubs/tegola-hubs.github.com/24GHz/index.md

 immediately noticed was how critical alignment is.
 Even over a distance of 35m, the performance fell of dramatically if the antennae were slightly out of alignment.
-It's a very good idea to configure equipment before deploying it, but to do this we had to turn of sychronisation which relies on GPS and doesn't work indoors.
+It's a very good idea to configure equipment before deploying it, but to do this we had to turn off sychronisation which relies on GPS and doesn't work indoors.